PhD Counselor Education and Supervision

 - Personal statement; and

-*Letter of recommendation should be a professional reference
+*1 Letter of recommendation should be a clinical reference, the other an academic reference

 Generally, students may transfer in up to 9 core course credits from another PhD in CES programs.
-In addition, students may transfer in up to 6 credits of elective coursework.
 Students are required to submit a written transfer request and provide a copy of the syllabus of the desired transfer course in advance of taking it, so the faculty can determine if the course sufficiently aligns with the course it intends to replace.
 No guarantees are given that courses will be transferred in. *See University Catalog for full transfer policy.
 No transfer credit will be accepted for courses more than five years old, or for grades lower than a “B”.

 Program Course Requirements